decentraland/adr/content/ADR-201-lambdas-wearables-API-analysis.md

 Instead of having a single API supporting multiple functionalities, a new API schema is proposed only for the two use cases needed by the explorer:
 - `POST /wearables { ids: string[]}`

   It receives in the POST request body a list of wanted ids and it returns the wearables for that urns.
+Consider implementing in the BFF as it only applies a small transformation.

 - `GET /wearables/collections/:collectionId` (paginated)